Squarespace Pricing: How Much Does It Cost – And Is It Worth It?

 Does Squarespace Have a Free Plan?

-Speaking of bank-breaking, let’s tackle one hard money-related truth straight on: Squarespace doesn’t have a free plan, so you will need to shell out to get your hands on it.
-That said, you can trial any of its plans for free for 14 days.
+That said, you can try any of its plans for free for 14 days.
 After that time expires, you can even request a one-time seven-day extension if you contact Squarespace’s customer service team.

 The trial is a good opportunity for you to try the plan that looks like the best fit for your business, and then grow or scale down accordingly when it comes to actually buying.
 Because of this, and the fact that it allows you to sample most of Squarespace’s features without having to commit, we recommend doing a trial.